RealTimeLogic/BAS/README.md

 If you run the server after compiling it, you will see no printouts.
 The server tries to open port 80 and if that fails, it tries to open port 9357.
 Embedded systems with a console can enable the [trace library](https://realtimelogic.com/ba/doc/en/C/reference/html/structHttpTrace.html) by providing a callback for the data being printed.
 You can also view the trace in a browser by navigating to http://ip-addr/rtl/tracelogger/.
 See the [TraceLogger Documentation](https://realtimelogic.com/ba/doc/?url=auxlua.html#tracelogger) for details and our online tutorial server for a demo: [https://tutorial.realtimelogic.com/rtl/tracelogger/](https://tutorial.realtimelogic.com/rtl/tracelogger/)

-A file system is not required and the following example shows how to compile the LSP Application Manager without including BaFile.c
+The LSP Application Manager does not require a file system, and the following example shows how to compile the LSP Application Manager without including BaFile.c

 ```
 gcc -o examples/lspappmgr/lspappmgr -DNO_BAIO_DISK -Iinc -Iinc/arch/Posix -Iinc/arch/NET/Posix\